 Zamrock has always been in Sampa Tembo’s blood — even if she didn’t know it.
 In fact, the Zambian rapper known as Sampa the Great only recently discovered the subgenre, which was her home country’s biggest musical export in the 1970s.
 Its blend of psychedelic rock and traditional Zambian music, specifically nimble kalindula-style melodies played on electric guitar, took off as the country was finding its postindependence identity.
-But only after discovering Zamrock on her own and drawing on it with a song, “Never Forget,” did Sampa learn that one of her uncles, George “Groovy Joe” Kunda, was part of an early lineup of Witch — one of the genre’s biggest bands.
+But only after discovering Zamrock on her own and drawing on it with a song, “Never Forget” — which was featured in the latest trailer for Black Panther: Wakanda Forever — did Sampa learn that one of her uncles, George “Groovy Joe” Kunda, was part of an early lineup of Witch, one of the genre’s biggest bands.
 “That little spill of encouragement was all I needed,” she says, noting that she previously thought no one in her family had pursued music.
 “I still wish I had that in the beginning of my career!
 But to just know that gave me more of a bond and connection with Witch.”
 She would further solidify her link with the legends after meeting Jagari Chanda, the original singer of Witch, and inviting him to perform on her new song “Can I Live.”

 Getting support from Zamrock royalty has been especially meaningful to Sampa, who was born in Zambia and grew up in Botswana but built her career away from the continent — in Australia.
 Her 2017 mixtape, Birds and the BEE9, won the Australian Music Prize (the country’s national music award; similar to the Mercury Prize) and gave way to her debut album, The Return, released in 2019.
 Both fed a slow-burning breakout in the U.K. and the U.S., while back home, The Return earned her three ARIA Music Awards (Australia’s equivalent to the Grammys) — including Best Female Artist and Best Hip-Hop Release.